Learning by Neighbor-Aware Semantics, Deciding by Open-form Flows: Towards Robust Zero-Shot Skeleton Action Recognition: Dataset Seen-Unseen Split Details

 \section{Dataset Seen-Unseen Split Details}

 \textbf{Basic Seen-Unseen Split Details}.
-Table~\ref{table:dataset_splits} summarizes the basic seen–unseen splits used in our experiments.
+Table~\ref{table:basic_splits} summarizes the basic seen–unseen splits used in our experiments.
 The 55/5 and 48/12 splits for NTU-60, as well as the 110/10 and 96/24 splits for NTU-120, follow the official settings in~\cite{gupta2021syntactically}.
-Similarly, the 40/20 and 30/30 splits for NTU-60 and the 80/40 and 60/60 splits for NTU-120 are adopted from~\cite{zhu2024part}.
 For PKU-MMD, we follow~\cite{chen2024fine} using the 46/5 and 39/12 splits.

+\textbf{Challenging Seen-Unseen Split Details}.
+Table~\ref{table:challenging_splits} summarizes the challenging seen–unseen splits used in our experiments.
+The 40/20 and 30/30 splits for NTU-60 and the 80/40 and 60/60 splits for NTU-120 are adopted from~\cite{zhu2024part}.

 \textbf{Random Seen-Unseen Split Details}.
 Table~\ref{table:random_splits} summarizes the three random seen–unseen splits proposed in SA-DAVE~\cite{li2024sa} and STAR-SMIE~\cite{chen2024fine,zhou2023zero}.
 The SA-DAVE benchmark is evaluated using ST-GCN features, whereas the STAR-SMIE benchmark employs Shift-GCN features.
 Notably, STAR-SMIE combines the STAR~\cite{chen2024fine} and SMIE~\cite{zhou2023zero} settings, where STAR defines the PKU-MMD I random splits and SMIE defines the NTU-60 and NTU-120 random splits.